namanlab/TA-Course-Management-Shiny-HNR/README.md

 ## Data

+All data is maintained locally in the data folder.
+It s importnt to click on save data button to svae all changes made to the data.
 - `courses_df`: Dataframe containing information about different courses.
 - `attendance_df`: Dataframe for storing attendance records.
 - `claims_df`: Dataframe for managing claims information.